udisinghania/Deep-reinforcement-learning-projects/P3_Colab and Compete/Report.md

 - Attempt prioritized experience replay and D4PG.
 - Add lots of noise at the beginning and then reduce or remove it completely after a certain number of episodes.
 - Try to solve it within 500 episodes.
-- Implement MADDPG: separate actors, separate centralized critics, and a shared replay buffer.
+- Implement TRPO and MAPPO
 - Try a variation with: separate actors, one shared centralized critic, and a shared replay buffer.